Quandela/Perceval/docs/source/circuits.rst

 .. image:: _static/img/decompose-matrix.png

-Some additional parameters can simplifiy the decomposition:
+Some additional parameters can simplify the decomposition:

 * `permutation`: if set to a permutation component, permutations will be used when possible instead of a unitary block